pyca/pyopenssl/doc/api/ssl.rst

     offers protocols using Application Layer Protocol Negotiation.

     *callback* should be the callback function.
 It will be invoked with two
-    arguments: the :py:class:`Connection`, and a list of offered protocols as bytestrings, e.g. ``[b'http/1.1', b'spdy/2']``.
+    arguments: the :py:class:`Connection` and a list of offered protocols as bytestrings, e.g. ``[b'http/1.1', b'spdy/2']``.
 It should return one of these bytestrings, the chosen protocol.